Urinary tract infection

 Investigations

-Refer to flowchart in UTI investigation flowchart.
+Refer to flowchart in Appendix 1: UTI investigation flowchart.

-Renal Tract Ultrasound (US)
+Renal Tract Ultrasound (USS)

 Micturating Cystourethrogram (MCUG)